NDLOHGRP/pyReCoDe/examples/README.md

 The `recalibration_and_conversion.py` script may be used to calibrate L1 ReCoDe data and convert L1 to L4.
 (Refer to paper published at https://doi.org/10.1038/s41467-020-20694-z for the 4 possible data reduction levels.)

 ---

+__Refer to the various notebooks for conversion from these formats to/from ReCoDe:__

+1. Numpy dense array format
+2. TIFF
+3. Gatan DM4 format
+4. Gatan binary format (raw output from K2-IS detector)
+5. Merlin detector
+6. Timepix3

 Refer to `recode_server.py` for an example on initialising the ReCoDe Server.